Why the Same Thing Ruins Your Day… but Not Someone Else's

 Why do I feel things more intensely than others?

 Because your interpretation of situations is different — not wrong, just different.
-Intensity of feeling follows intensity of thought.
+How much you feel follows how your brain has learned to read situations.
+That can change with practice.

 Can changing how I think actually help?

-It doesn't change everything instantly, but it changes how you respond — and that changes outcomes over time.
+Yes — not immediately and not perfectly, but it genuinely changes how you respond.
+And that changes outcomes over time.

 Why does my brain go negative first?